-Step 1: Get your data into Displayr
+Step 1: Import your data

 |Add whatever you wish to show on the page.
-I have just dragged the Age variable across to form a table.|
+I have dragged the Age variable across from the Data Sets panel to form a table.|

 Step 3: Create the control

-Press Insert > Control (More), and a control (a combo box), will appear in the middle of your screen, as shown below.
+||Go to Insert > Control > Combo box to create the combo box.
+It will appear in the middle of your screen.|

-Step 4: Set the properties of the control
+Step 4: Set the control properties

 Step 5: Creating the filter

 |Go to Insert > R > Numeric Variable.
 Make the following changes: